meetuparchive/api/clients.md

 Client libraries make it easier to access the API from your programming language of choice.
 Most of these have been developed by the user community.
 If the feature or API method you want isn't supported, just fork it!

-> Note: Meetup makes no guarantees about the maintenance and the support of 3rd party API client libraries offer.
-Please contact their maintainers for support.
+> Note: Meetup makes no guarantees about the maintenance and the support these 3rd party API client libraries offer.
+Please contact their maintainers if you have questions.

 > Note: If you come across a library that no longer seems to be maintained and you think should be removed from this listing.
 Please submit a pull request to do so.